 Source: my analysis (see data note)

-Data note: The wage index is the first principal component from three wage series: median weekly earnings of full-time workers, average hourly wages of production, non-supervisory workers, and hourly compensation from the productivity accounts, all in quarterly data.
+Data note: The wage index is the first principal component from four wage series: median weekly earnings of full-time workers, average hourly wages of production, non-supervisory workers, and hourly compensation from the productivity accounts, all in quarterly data.
 The first forecast (wg_inf1) predicts the growth of the growth of the index using just the unemployment rate, the second, more accurate forecast adds the labor force participation rate.